oasys-mas/free-range-zoo/README.md

 ## Documentation

-A description of repository and domain structures are given below.
-For more comprehensive documentation visit our [documentation]() page.
+A description of this repository structure is given below. **For a quick start guide and documentation visit our [documentation]() page.**

 ### Domain structure